in-person strings intensive (IPSI)

 What are the application requirements?

 You will need to submit two videos of up to 15 minutes total.
-We prefer solo material, however, if you are in a pre-formed group, please one member should submit a quartet recording.
+We prefer solo material, however, if you are in a pre-formed group, one member should submit a quartet recording.
+Every member must submit a separate application with at least one solo recording.

 Recordings should not be more than one year old and should contain standard repertoire, such as a movement of Bach and a movement of a concerto.
 No formal repertoire is required.